arlemay/Folger-Tech-Cloner-Slic3r-Config/README.md

 Folger Tech Cloner Slic3r Config

 The Purpose of this repo is to keep some backups of my Slic3r config's

+Current Print settings are

+Profile           - Simple Mode
+Filament Settings - cloner-pla-new-blue